vim base/add-db-migration.yml

 activeDeadlineSeconds: 100

-Every time we add a resource, we must remember to add it to our inventory, which is defined in kustomization.yml
+Every time we add a resource, we must remember to add it to our inventory, which is defined in kustomization.yml.

 # vim base/kustomization.yml